josmar-crwdstffng/angular/aio/content/guide/router-reference.md

 The empty path in the fourth route represents the default path for the application &mdash;the place to go when the path in the URL is empty, as it typically is at the start.
 This default route redirects to the route for the `/heroes` URL and, therefore, displays the `HeroesListComponent`.

-If you need to see what events are happening during the navigation lifecycle, there is the `enableTracing` option as part of the router's default configuration.
+If you need to see what events are happening during the navigation lifecycle, there is the `enableTracing` option as part of the default configuration of the router.
 This outputs each router event that took place during each navigation lifecycle to the browser console.
 Use `enableTracing` only for debugging purposes.
 You set the `enableTracing: true` option in the object passed as the second argument to the `RouterModule.forRoot()` method.